ateamofantsintheirprime/comp3221-assignment-2/SSID_COMP3221_Readme.txt

 - python3 COMP3221_FLClient.py <Client-id> <Port-Client> <Opt-Method> for the Client
 - python COMP3221_FLServer.py <Port-Server> <Sub-Client> for the Server

-Alternatively, the server + 5 client instance of the program can be ran by doing "bash run.sh"
+Alternatively, the server + 5 client instance of the program can be ran (no subsampling) by doing "bash run.sh"
 --------------------------------------------------------